lllyasviel/style2paints/README.md

 The AI can transfer illustrations' style.

-# News
+# Latest News

-We added the *super accurate pencil*, and the original pencil tool is replaced by *brush*.
+2018.2.12 - PaintsTransfer 3.0 will be released in 2018.04.25-2018.05.15.
+We will use a totally non-residual very deep model.

+2018.2.3 - We added the *super accurate pencil*, and the original pencil tool is replaced by *brush*.
 The problem of over colorization in non-reference mode is fixed when you use the *super accurate pencil*, and the color spreading of *super accurate pencil* is limited to a relative small degree.

 # Tutorial